Australia's bushfires circle Sydney as temperatures soar

 No significant rainfall was expected in the next couple of months, the Bureau of Meteorology said.

-It is forecast to bring winds of up to 90 kph (56 mph), which authorities warned would initially worsen fire conditions before leading to a sharp drop in temperatures.

-“This will bring erratic fire conditions to the Green Wattle Creek fire at about 5pm.
-The Grose Valley fire and Gospers Mountain fires will be affected at around 6pm.” the NSW RFS Tweeted, referring to the emergency-level fires close to Sydney.

-The Gospers Mountain mega fire has already burned almost 460,000 hectares (1.14 million acres) to the northwest of Sydney.
+The Gospers Mountain mega fire has already burned almost 460,000 hectares (1.14 million acres) to the northwest of Sydney, and there was a risk it could join up with the Grose Valley fire in the Blue Mountains to the west of Sydney.

-The death of the two firefighters on Thursday night, when a tree fell on their truck as they drove through the firefront, brought the death toll from the NSW wildfires to eight since early October.
+The death of the two firefighters on Thursday night, when a tree fell on their truck as they drove through a firefront, brought the death toll from the NSW wildfires to eight since early October.

 Shortly after the two deaths were announced, Prime Minister Scott Morrison said he was rushing back from a family holiday in Hawaii, a trip that had drawn sharp criticism as the crisis deepened.
 He was expected to arrive later on Saturday.